Personal Fitness

 a.

-Complete and keep a log, over 12 consecutive weeks, of the physical
+Complete and keep a log, over 12 consecutive weeks, of the

-interrupted by illness or unavoidable conflicts for less than two weeks,
+your program is interrupted by illness or unavoidable conflicts

-you may resume where you left off, adding the missed days or weeks at
+adding the missed days or weeks at the end).

 b.

-During week 4 and week 8 of your program, repeat the assessments you
+During week 4 and week 8 of your program, repeat the assessments

-Show improvement over your pre-assessment results.
+the 12-week program.
+Show improvement over your pre-assessment

 c.

-For three days during week 8, and again during week 12, keep a log
+For three days during week 8, and again during week 12, keep a

-nutrition goals you set in requirement 5(d).
+and nutrition goals you set in requirement 5(d).

 d.

-Discuss your results, improvements, insights, and experiences with
+Discuss your results, improvements, insights, and experiences

 8.